shopware/docs/products/extensions/b2b-suite/guides/core/entity-acl.md

 How this is done can be observed in many places throughout the B2B Suite.
 So let's take a look at the addresses again.

-You first need to define the relations from role and contact to your entity.
+You first need to define the relations from role and Employee to your entity.
 This is achieved by creating small classes that contain particular information:

 ```php